The Carlyle Group: Ownership changes

 For the first 25 years of its existence, Carlyle operated as a private partnership controlled by its investment partners.
 In 2001, the California Public Employees' Retirement System (CalPERS), which had been an investor in Carlyle managed funds since 1996, acquired a 5.5% holding in Carlyle's management company for $175 million.
 The investment was valued at about $1 billion by 2007 at the height of the 2000s buyout boom.

 In September 2007, Mubadala Development Company, an investment vehicle for the government of Abu Dhabi of the United Arab Emirates, purchased a 7.5% stake for $1.35 billion.

 In February 2008, California legislators targeted Carlyle and Mubadala, proposing a bill that would have barred CalPERS from investing money "with private-equity firms that are partly owned by countries with poor records on human rights."
 The bill, which was intended to draw attention to the connection between Carlyle and Mubadala Development, was later withdrawn.

 In May 2012, Carlyle completed an initial public offering of the company, listing under the symbol CG on the NASDAQ.
 The firm, which at the time managed about $147 billion of assets, raised $671 million in the offering.
 Following the IPO, Carlyle's three remaining founding partners, Rubenstein, D'Aniello and Conway retained the position as the company's largest shareholders.

 In June 2017, Carlyle took its non-traded BDC, TCG BDC, Inc., public in the first business development company IPO since 2014.

+The Carlyle Group has been a majority shareholder of Seidor since August 2024.

+Corporate affairs

+Business trends

+The key trends for Carlyle are (as of the financial year ending December 31):

+Ownership

+Carlyle is mainly owned by institutional investors, who hold around 63% of all shares.
+The 10 largest shareholders in early 2025 were: